Zaslavskyy/detect-offline/README.md

-# detect-offline
+# DetectOffline

-A way to detect whether the website if online or offline using NgRx
+A way to detect that your website is online or offline using NgRx.